AlDavis612/FinalProjectTutorial/Start.md

 * Binary notation is made up completely of 1's and 0's
 * Due to its simplicity, binary notation is used by almost all modern computers
 * Each '1' or '0' is called a bit.
 Eight of these bits make up a byte
-* Binary as been used though-out history and can even be traced back to ancient Egypt
+* Binary has been used though-out history and can even be traced back to ancient Egypt

 ---
 [Back](README.md)